What Should I Do After an Arrest?

 get you to confess to a crime or implicate yourself in a criminal matter.

-discuss the facts of your case, make formal requests for law enforcement
+the facts of your case, make formal requests for law enforcement to retain

 Hire Our Criminal Defense Lawyer in Fort Bend County